IgorFurman/VapeShop/README.md

 ## Context

-- **NavbarContext** and **NavbarProvider** components are part of the context system in app, providing a context for managing the visibility state of the navbar and a loading state.
+- **NavbarContext** providing a context for managing the visibility state of the navbar and a loading state.
 The NavbarContext allows components within its provider to access and update the navbar visibility and loading status.
-It fixes the z-index problem caused by prompts of matching products while texting in input
+It fixes the z-index problem caused by prompts of matching products while texting in input searchbar.

-- **ShopContext** and **ShopContextProvider**  components are part of the context system in this app, providing a context for managing shopping-related data and actions.
-The ShopContext allows components within its provider to access and update data such as products, cart items, favorites, and search terms.
-It also provides functions for adding, removing, and updating cart items, as well as handling user authentication and managing the login modal visibility.
-Additionally, it includes functions for managing favorites and calculating discount percentages.
+- **ShopContext** providing a context for manages the global state for an this app built with React, Firebase and Firestore.
+It features hooks and methods for handling product data fetching, cart management, search, user authentication and favorites.
+It leverages react-firebase-hooks for authentication state, and Firestore for storing product, cart and user data.
+The context value is injected into the component tree to be utilized across the app where needed.

 ## Firebase

-- **firebase-config** contains the Firebase configuration and initializes the Firebase app using the provided configuration.
-It also initializes the Firebase authentication and Firestore services.

-- **firebase-products** exports a function addProductsToFirebase that adds a collection of products to Firestore.
-It retrieves the existing products from Firestore and compares them with the products to be added.
-If a product with the same ID already exists in Firestore, it skips adding it.
-Otherwise, it adds the product to Firestore using the setDoc function.
+This project uses Firebase as its backend service, providing real-time database, authentication and cloud storage functionalities.
+It utilizes Firebase Firestore for storing and retrieving product data, user's shopping cart data and favorite products.
+The Firebase Authentication service is used to handle user registration, login and state tracking.
+The project is set up to use environment variables for Firebase configuration to ensure secure access to the Firebase project.

 ## How to Run